São Paulo FC: 2010–2020: Copa Sudamericana and a tough period

 In 2010 São Paulo lost once again to Internacional in the 2010 Copa Libertadores, this time in the semifinals, ending Ricardo Gomes' spell as manager.
 The club finished ninth in the league, not qualifying for the international competition for the first time since 2003.

 In 2011, the club signed Rivaldo and brought back Luís Fabiano for a club-record €7.6 million from Sevilla.
 Goalkeeper Rogério Ceni, meanwhile, scored his 100th career goal, against Corinthians in the Campeonato Paulista.
 Despite these events, it was another very disappointing season, finishing sixth in the league and failing to qualify for the Libertadores once again.

 In research conducted by Brazilian sports website GloboEsporte.com, São Paulo, during the eight years between 2003 and 2011, were just the second Brazilian club to earn more money than losses in the transfer market – Tricolor paulista received R$287 million, behind only Internacional, which earned R$289 million.

 In 2012, São Paulo won the Copa Sudamericana (its only title in the 2010 decade) and qualified for next season's Libertadores, finishing fourth in the league under Ney Franco.
 However, after that season, the club hit a second massive dry spell and struggled to regain its dominance in the Brazilian and South American stage.

 For the 2013 season, after seven years wearing kits produced by Reebok, São Paulo signed with Brazilian brand Penalty.
 The contract was valid until 2015 and the club earned R$35 million per year.
 This contract was the second-most lucrative kit deal in Brazil, just exceeded by Flamengo and Adidas' deal of R$38 million.
 In May 2015 São Paulo presented its new kits, made by Under Armour.
 In 2018 the team became sponsored by Adidas.

 In 2014, 2018 and 2020 the club was one of the contenders for the national league title, but did not win it; São Paulo finished runners-up in 2014, fifth in 2018, and fourth in 2020, the last two being marked by massives drops of form in the second half.
 In contrast to this, they struggled hard in 2013 and 2017, fighting (and eventually saving themselves) against relegation to the second tier.

 Continentally, in 2016 the club reached the semi-finals of the Copa Libertadores, losing to Atlético Nacional.

-In the entire 2010 decade, São Paulo didn't win a single Campeonato Paulista title for the first time since 1960s.
+During the 2010s, São Paulo did not win a single Campeonato Paulista title, the first time since the 1960s.